brightkan/trial_hr_system/README.md

 ## Frontend

 The link to frontend source code is [here](https://github.com/brightkan/staff-frontend.git).
 The frontend is built with React.
-The frontend files are packed this repository for easy access.
+The frontend files are packaged with this repository for easy access.
+The frontend end is accessible at `/` on the root path.